 National Wildlife Refuge Friends

-- Project Specific Grants: Provide funds to refuge Friends organizations seeking support for projects initiated and managed by the Friends in support of the refuge.
+- Project specific support for activities managed by the Friends in support of the refuge

 - Special initiatives to increase access to public lands for hunting, fishing, and other outdoor recreation activities